HUD Continuum of Care Competition

 The Tri-HIC is eligible to apply for renewal funding and new projects based on the total amount awarded in the FY16 competition plus an additional permanent housing bonus based on our region’s federally determined Pro-Rata Need.

 The Tri-HIC Governance Charter designates organizations as eligible to apply for HUD CoC Grants if they have attended at least 75% of Tri-HIC meetings in the most recent calendar year, and 75% of CoC Grant Committee meetings during the last grant competition.
 New project applications must also show that they are meeting a need in the community.

-The FY2017 HUD CoC Grant Competition is NOW OPEN!
+The FY2017 HUD CoC Grant Competition is CLOSED!